Cpt-Igloo/the-dwarf-empire-wfrp4e/README.md

 - 5 New Careers : Thane, Ironbreaker, Shieldbreaker, Forest Ranger and Hammerer
 - 19 New Trappings
 - A Dwarf Themed Bestiary
-- Several new options for creating a Dwarf Character (like belonging to a legendary Clan)
+- Dwarf subspecies and several new options for creating a Dwarf Character (like belonging to a legendary Clan or being a longbeard)

 ## Thanks
 - Big Boss